 Regent Laura E. Perkins was elected to serve on the Board of Regents of the Nevada System of Higher Education in 2018 representing District 1.
-She currently serves as vice chair of the Cultural Diversity Committee.
+She currently serves as chair of the Cultural Diversity Committee.
 She is also a member of the Academic, Research and Student Affairs Committee; Audit, Compliance and Title IX Committee; and Investment Committee.

 A former City of North Las Vegas Planning Commissioner and past-Chairman, she was motivated to run for the position of Regent to advance and expand the state’s economic diversity by giving Nevada’s workforce a broader skill set that will help attract a variety of companies to this great state.

 With a foundational belief that personal and professional success lies in learning, Regent Perkins has long been affiliated with various institutions of higher education in Nevada, including positions as a teaching assistant at the College of Southern Nevada and a student liaison at the University of Nevada School of Medicine, where she assisted students in transitioning from the classroom to a clinical environment.

 An experienced software technician, Regent Perkins earned a Bachelor of Science in Post-Secondary Education from the University of Nevada, Las Vegas with additional coursework in computer information technology, physics and calculus.
 She also earned an applied Associates of Arts and Sciences in Electronic Engineering Technology from the College of Southern Nevada.
 She also holds dozens of IT-related certificates and licenses.